 Women's History Resources at UO Libraries

 Every year, March is designated Women’s History Month by Presidential proclamation.
-The 2020 Women's History Month theme is “Valiant Women of the Vote.”
+The 2021 Women's History Month theme is “Valiant Women of the Vote: Refusing to be Silenced.”
 The theme honors "the brave women who fought to win suffrage rights for women, and for the women who continue to fight for the voting rights of others."

 A great "first stop" for any research project, these guides contain a wealth of librarian-reccommended primary and secondary sources.

 Special Collections and University Archives

 The archives hold a variety of materials related to women's history.